-- The Cameo: Markiplier actually makes an appearance in one episode, hosting a game competition.
-And gets his pants blown up by faulty tech pants...
-Yeah.
+- Celebrity Cameo: Markiplier actually makes an appearance in one episode.
+He hosts a game competition and gets his pants blown up by faulty tech pants.

 - Down the Drain: In the first episode, Conor and the rest of the team escape detention by going through the sewer system underneath the school.
 This is even invoked to be a video-game style level (naturally, given the series' premise).

 - Extreme Omnisexual: Stu is seen kissing the spirit egg in front of his girlfriend Tammy.
 The kiss lasts so long that she becomes frustrated and walks off to his dismay.
 It's pretty easy to thing that this trope is being Played for Laughs, but in a later episode, Stu gets fired for mouth-kissing a Soccerball.
 To his credit, he admits he deserves termination for this, but it's hard not to think he has an object fetish.

 - Freudian Excuse: Connor is an excellent dancer, but at first he hides this from his friends and refuses to enter a contest to save Billy's restaurant because He kicked someone down a laundry chute while breakdancing and injured them badly.
 He eventally decides to play The Atoner.

 - Game-Breaking Injury: This is what made Conor's life change, as a thumb injury in a gaming competition caused him to lose and retire from competition.

 - Gamer Chick: Ashley plays video games, but she wants to keep it a secret from her friends on the volleyball team.